 Less Than Significant Impact.
-Based on the approximate project site topography the project site is relatively flat with a slope of approximately 0 -1 degree and an elevation of approximately 278 feet.
-Based upon the project sites topography of the site currently drains to the south of the property.
-The drainage pattern of the site is not anticipated to significantly change as a result of this project, there is anticipated to be no substantial increase in erosion or siltation.
+Based on the approximate project site topography, the site is relatively flat with a slope of 0 - 1 degree and an elevation of approximately 245 feet above mean sea level; based upon this data the site drains south.
+The drainage pattern of the site is not anticipated to significantly change as a result of this project.
+There is no substantial increase anticipated in erosion or siltation.
 Given that the drainage pattern of the project site will not substantially change as a result of this project there will not be a significant impact to surface runoff, which would result in flooding on- or off-site.